fastai/course20/docs/deployment_aws_sagemaker.md

 Model serving with BentoML comes after a model is trained.
 The first step is creating a prediction service class, which defines the models required and the inference APIs which contains the serving logic code.

-TODO: Here is an example prediction service created for serving the Fastai model trained above:

 ```
 # medical_image_service.py